Classification of Poor Manifolds in Low dimensions: Abstract

 \section{Abstract}

 The notion of poor manifolds was introduced by Zarhin and Bandman, who asked for their classification in \cite[Question 4]{bandman2024jordan}.
 In this paper, we answer this question completely in dimensions at most 3.
 We also classify poor compact K\"ahler manifolds of arbitrary dimension under the additional assumption that Kodaira dimension is not $-\infty$.
-Finally, we classify all poor $K3$ surfaces.
+We classify all poor $K3$ surfaces.
+Finally, give a sufficient condition for a compact K\"ahle manifold to have Kodaira dimension greater than or equal to zero.

 \begingroup

 \endgroup